onebignick/FrontendLeetcode/README.md

 Visit the production site here: [Frontend Racers](https://frontend-leetcode.vercel.app/)

 ### About Frontend Racers:
 Users can attempt a suite of frontend leetcode-styled questions where they are given an expected output.
-Our <a href="https://github.com/Qingyu255/frontendCodeValidationService">frontend-code-validation-service</a> will then process user submitted code and return the validation outcome.
-Users can track their progress under _Submissions_
+Our <a href="https://github.com/Qingyu255/frontendCodeValidationService" target="_blank">frontend-code-validation-service (click to view Repo!)</a> built on FastAPI will then process user submitted code and return the validation outcome.
+Users can track their progress under _Submissions_.

 ### To Clone Repo:
 ```